Content

 Medical Disclaimer

-Restoril is the brand name for a drug called temazepam.
+Restoril is the brand name for temazepam.
 It’s a prescription medication for treating short-term insomnia, belonging to a class of drugs called benzodiazepines.
 This class consists of sedative-hypnotic or depressant medicines that slow down brain activity, making a person fall asleep.

 In addition to sleep, Restoril can also help deal with anxiety because of its calming effect on the mind.
 However, in this article, we’ll focus on the use of Restoril for insomnia.
 Keep reading!